Have you been diagnosed with a brain tumour? Order your free information pack.

 We highlighted how the proposed changes would have disproportionately affected people with fluctuating, neurological or cognitive conditions, such as those with a brain tumours.

-Most significantly, the government dropped the proposed four-point rule for PIP, in order for the Universal Credit and Personal Independence Payment Bill to pass the second reading on 1 July.
+• 1 July: The government dropped the proposed four-point rule for PIP, in order for the Universal Credit Bill to pass the second reading on 1 July.

-We are pleased to see this removal, as it would have disproportionately affected our community.
+We are pleased to see the removal of the proposed PIP reforms, as this rule could have unfairly excluded many people with complex and fluctuating conditions — including those affected by brain tumours — from receiving the support they need.
 It’s encouraging to see that advocating for change can have impact, particularly around protecting the support for those with seemingly invisible and variable symptoms.

 What happens next?